Lamerck/Bike-Share-Project/README.md

 ### Data Analysis

-For our primary objective mentioned [here](#project-overview) above, these are some of the diagonistic SQL queries and R Code that informed our research task.
+For our primary objective mentioned [here](#objective) above, these are some of the diagonistic SQL queries and R Code that informed our research task.

 * **SQL**

-Calculating the total number of rides and then the total for each rideR type seperately
+Calculating the total number of rides and then the total for each rider type seperately
 ```SQL
 SELECT COUNT(*)
 FROM `case-studies-01.tripdata.tripdataq001`